MarqQ/djangoDRF-reactjs/README.md

 # djangoDRF-reactjs

-This is a standalone API DRF, you can clone the frontend react project on: https://github.com/MarqQ/reactjs-frontend-DRF
+This is ReactJS + Django API DRF, you can clone the frontend react project on: https://github.com/MarqQ/reactjs-frontend-DRF

 *****
 To integrate frontend projec:
-* Clone project from link above
-* Paste entire file into main djangoDRF-reactjs
 * cd reactdrf
 * npm run build
 * npx react-gitignore (if want to update react gitignore)